royalapplications/docs/src/r2023/royalts/reference/organization/credential.md

 ## ![](/r2023/images/RoyalTS/Application/SVG_MFA_32.svg#img_header) MFA

-In case your connection requires a multi-factor-authentication (MFA) code included in your username or password, you can configure where the MFA code should be added here.
-A MFA code prompt will appear before the connection is established.
+This page allows you to configure MFA-related settings if your connection requires an MFA code. **TOTP** based MFA codes can also be created on demand.
+Royal TS can submit MFA codes automatically or use the **$MfaCode$** replacement token in some scenarios.

 #### MFA Mode

-- Disabled: no MFA code is required.
+- **Disabled:** no MFA code is required.
-- Prompt: an MFA code is required.
+- **Prompt:** an MFA code is required.
 Royal TS will prompt for the code upon connect.
+- **Generate:** a TOTP based MFA code is generated.

+### Remote Desktop Credential Usage

+To use MFA codes in Remote Desktop connections, the code needs to be part of the username or password, depending on the product you are using.
+Configure how Royal TS should handle MFA codes when prompted or generated below:

 #### Property

-Select whicht property should be used to add the MFA code (_Effective Username_ or _Effective Password_).
+Select which property should be used to add the MFA code (_Effective Username_ or _Effective Password_).

 #### Template

 Use the **{Value}** token to insert the property value (_username_ or _password_).
 Use the **{MfaCode}** token to insert the _MFA code_.

+### Remote Desktop Credential Usage

+The following settings allow you to generate TOTP-based MFA codes on demand in the user interface.
+By using the **$MfaCode$** replacement token, you can use the current MFA code everywhere where replacement tokens are supported (Web Page, External Application, Key Sequence Tasks, etc.).

+#### Secret

+The secret to generate the TOTP code.

+#### Label

+The label for the generated TOTP code.

+#### Issuer

+The issuer for the generated TOTP code.

+#### Algorithm

+Select which algorithm should be used to to generate the TOTP code.

+#### Code Length

+Select the TOTP code length.

+#### Valid Period

+Valid period in seconds.

+> [!Tip]
+> The standard **Google Authenticator** app, requires to specify a secret, label, SHA1, 6 digits and 30 seconds valid period.
+Other authenticator apps (such as Yubico's Yubikey) may require different settings.

 [!include[autofill.md](~/royalts/_shared/autofill.md)]
 [!include[notes.md](~/royalts/_shared/notes.md)]